#include <float.h> cause problems in CodeEditor and Assist++

 Please test with this certain header, and let me know it works for you.

-#4 Updated by Miroslav Fidler about 5 years ago
+#4 Updated by Miroslav Fidler over 5 years ago

 - Assignee changed from Miroslav Fidler to Zbigniew Rebacz